Aceinna/docs_openrtk/install.rst

 **ST-LINK Debugger Driver**

 *   *MacOS* - ST-LINK drivers are automatically installed for MAC OS.
-*   *Windows* - ST-LINK V2 driver must be manually installed for Windows.
+*   *Windows* - ST-LINK drivers should be also installed automatically.
+But in case if it was not - ST-LINK V2 driver can be manually installed for Windows.
 The Windows driver is downloaded from the following page link: http://www.st.com/en/development-tools/st-link-v2.html
 *   *Ubuntu* - please see step 5.